tanishagoyal2/NVSentinel/docs/designs/025-processing-strategy-for-health-checks.md

   BehaviourOverrides drainOverrides = 15;

   // NEW: Client-requested processing strategy.
-  // PERSIST_ONLY means the event is for observability only - no cluster resources should be modified.
+  // STORE_ONLY means the event is for observability only - no cluster resources should be modified.
   ProcessingStrategy processingStrategy = 16;
 }
 ```